rkgallaway/tetris-hooks/README.md

 - run the command: `npm install`
 - run the command: `npm run start` to quickly test it out / play game in development mode

+## How to Play
+Click the "Start Game" button to begin.
+Use the following navigation keys for desired effect.
+#### Navigation keys:
+- right arrow key to move right
+- left arrow key to move left
+- up arrow to rotate piece clockwise
+- down arrow to move downward (faster than the timer)
+- space bar to restart game while current game is still running

 ### Disclaimer:
 > React hooks is admittedly overkill for an app of this nature.
 Vanilla Javascript is powerful and perfectly capable of handling this task.
-React hooks has been used to prove it could be done, its not perfect, but some interesting demos have been achieved.
+React hooks has been used to prove it could be done, its not perfect, but some interesting demos / learning experiences have been achieved.

 ### In the spirit of learning what other tasks could be added?
 - high scores
+- music
+- fix the bugs
 - issues can be added in the repo [issues](https://github.com/rkgallaway/tetris-hooks/issues)